Company/Client: Eve Sleep

 Once the front-end design was agreed, I moved on to wireframe the admin user view, working with the CMS developer.
 Together we agreed the logic, flow and interactions involved in creating and editing navigation items.

-The release of the new navigation coincided with a 2% uplift in add to cart rate, although it is hard to say how much the work contributed to this.
+Soon after the release of the new navigation there was a 2% uplift in add to cart rate, although it is hard to say how much the work contributed to this.
 More certain are the direct positive effects on page load speed (reduced by around 1 second) and SEO, which should improve even more over time since it is now possible to link to a wider range of listings pages e.g mattresses by size, mattresses by type etc.

 The navigation redesign was undertaken over a few months, the team working on it alongside other ongoing projects and experiments.
 As a consequence, it wasn't always possible for me to collaborate with developers as frequently as was ideal.
 This resulted in some delays with development.